Unorthodox Thoughts In Regard to the Middle East Military Dimension

 It is a great privilege to have Mark Helprin here, who is maybe known to you in one of several capacities.
-He’s a renaissance man.
-He’s one of the greatest American novelists writing today.
-If you don’t read novels, maybe you saw one of the films based on his novels, “A Winter’s Tale,” of which I’m sure you’ll disapprove.
+He is a renaissance man.
+He is one of the greatest American novelists writing today.
+If you do not read novels, maybe you saw one of the films based on his novels, “A Winter’s Tale,” of which I am sure you will disapprove.

 What do you get?
 What do you claw back?

-No, we don’t want that.
+No, we do not want that.
 I thought maybe you could get something from Colin Farrell.
 Okay.
-Well anyway… but some of those novels I’m sure which you have either read or heard of are “Refiner’s Fire,” “Winter’s Tale,” the terrific novel “A Soldier of a Great War,” “Memoir from the Antproof Case,” which my daughter is enjoying right now, “Freddy and Fredericka in the Sunlight and in the Shadow.”
-He is of course a renowned essayist as well.
+Well, anyway… but some of those novels I am sure you have either read or heard of are “Refiner’s Fire,” “Winter’s Tale,” the terrific novel “A Soldier of a Great War,” “Memoir from the Antproof Case,” which my daughter is enjoying right now, “Freddy and Fredericka in the Sunlight and in the Shadow.”
+He is, of course, a renowned essayist as well.

 On the strategic thinker’s side you may be familiar with Mark Helprin’s writings for many years in The Wall Street Journal and more recently his regular back page column in the Claremont Review of Books.
 In The Wall Street Journal about a month ago or several weeks ago was your strategy for how to deal with the threat from North Korea.
 Mark is not only a theoretician, he is a practitioner because he served in the Israeli infantry and in the Israeli Air Force.
 He knows the Middle East very well as you shall hear in just a moment.
 [He] also speaks Arabic I understand.
 You know Arabic?